 Open today from 8:00am to 4:00pm.

-Grays Harbor Housing Authority is a public housing agency in Aberdeen, Washington that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Rental Assistance Demonstration (RAD), and Section 8 Project-Based Rental Assistance (PBRA) programs.
-As of May 22nd, 2019, Grays Harbor Housing Authority has 1 waiting lists that are open now or opening soon.
+Grays Harbor Housing Authority is a Public Housing Agency in Aberdeen, Washington that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Rental Assistance Demonstration (RAD), and Section 8 Project-Based Rental Assistance (PBRA) programs.
+As of July 23rd, 2019, Grays Harbor Housing Authority has 1 waiting lists that are open now or opening soon.

 The Project-Based Voucher Waiting List is open indefinitely.